-(You're reading all posts by Alex Heath) Alex Heath has been a staff writer at Cult of Mac for three years.
-He is also a co-host of the CultCast.
+(You're reading all posts by Alex Heath) Alex Heath is a staff writer at Cult of Mac and co-host of the CultCast.
 He has been quoted by the likes of the BBC, KRON 4 News, and books like "ICONIC: A Photographic Tribute to Apple Innovation."
 If you want to pitch a story, share a tip, or just get in touch, additional contact information is available on his personal site.
 Twitter always works too.

 About Alex Heath

 After announcing new iPads and Macs today, Apple has unleashed OS X Yosemite on the world as a free download in the Mac App Store.
 Yosemite is a major upgrade to OS X that’s been in developer and public beta for the past several months.

 “OS X Yosemite is the most advanced version of OS X we’ve ever built, with a brand new design, amazing Continuity features and powerful versions of the apps you use every day,” said Craig Federighi, Apple’s senior vice president of Software Engineering, in a statement.
 “OS X Yosemite ushers in the future of computing, where your Apple devices all work together seamlessly and magically.
 It’s something only Apple can do, and it’s available today.”

 Before you install Yosemite, make sure your Mac is supported.